desmarais-lab/text_reuse/manuscript/ajps/reviews_response.md

 Finally, some smaller notes:
 - The discussion of SWAlign is generally good, but the description of the dynamic implementation is somewhat tough to follow.

+[Addressed] I revised this to clarify.

 - In Figure 1, placing the optimal alignment alongside the table is confusing, and suggests that the terms match the axes in the figure.

+[FRIDO] Would you circle or bold the terms in each axis that get included in the alignment, rather than writing them to the right?

 - Scores inside cells in Figure 1 do not appear to match the parameter values and scores given in text.

+[FRIDO] Would you double check this?